 - 2 teaspoons minced peeled fresh ginger

 - 1 (1 pound / 455 gram) package round dumpling wrappers

 - Melt the butter in a medium saucepan over medium-low heat.
 Add the flour and cook, stirring continuously, until browned and the raw smell dissipates, about 2 minutes.
-Add the curry powder, garam masala, ketchup, Worcestershire sauce, and pepper (you may also want to add a little salt here).
+Add the curry powder, garam masala, ketchup, Worcestershire sauce, ½ teaspoon kosher salt, and pepper.
 Cook, stirring continuously, for 1 minute.

-- If you have time, cover and refrigerate the filling until nice and cold, up to 2 days. the filling will be easier to spoon into your wrappers when it’s chilled.
+- If you have time, cover and refrigerate the filling until nice and cold, up to 2 days.
+The filling will be easier to spoon into your wrappers when it’s chilled.

 - At this point, the dumplings can either be cooked immediately, covered and refrigerated for up to a couple hours, or frozen.

 - Place the dumplings 1 at a time, sealed edges up, in a winding circle pattern.
 The dumplings can touch.
 Medium skillets will generally fit 12 to 14 dumplings, large skillets will fit 16 to 18 dumplings.
 Fry the dumplings for 1 to 2 minutes until they are golden or light brown on the bottom.

-- Holding the lid close to the skillet to lessen splatter, use a measuring cup to add water to a depth of roughly 1/4 inch (about 1/3 cup water).
-The water will immediately sputter and boil vigorously, Cover with a lid or aluminum foil, lower the heat to medium, and let the water bubble away for 8 to 10 minutes, until it is mostly gone.
+- Holding the lid close to the skillet to lessen splatter, use a measuring cup to add water to a depth of roughly ¼ inch (about ⅓ cup water).
+The water will immediately sputter and boil vigorously.
+Cover with a lid or aluminum foil, lower the heat to medium, and let the water bubble away for 8 to 10 minutes, until it is mostly gone.
 When you hear sizzling noises, remove the lid as most of the water is now gone.
 Let the dumplings fry for another 1 or 2 minutes, or until the bottoms are brown and crisp.
-Turn off the heat and wait until the sizzling stops before using a spatula to transfer dumplings to a serving plate.
+Turn off the heat and use a spatula to transfer dumplings to a serving plate.
 Display them with their bottoms facing up so they remain crisp.

 - Freeze uncooked dumplings by arranging in a single layer on a tray or sheet pan.
 Freeze until firm, then transfer to freezer bags.
 Cook the dumplings either thawed or from a frozen state.
 They may require a bit longer to cook if frozen.
 Freeze leftover sauce in ice cube trays, and then transfer to a freezer bag.